-1 juvenile shot at an elementary school in Memphis
+1 student shot by another at an elementary school in Memphis, suspect in custody

-(CNN)Authorities in Tennessee said Thursday that one juvenile has been shot at Cummings Elementary School in Memphis.
+(CNN)Authorities in Tennessee said that a student shot another student at Cummings Elementary School in Memphis Thursday morning and then fled the scene in a vehicle.

+The assistant chief of the Memphis Police Department, Don Crowe, told reporters during a news briefing that the 13-year-old victim is in critical but stable condition at a local children's hospital.

+Crowe said the suspect turned himself in at a local police precinct after fleeing and is now in custody.

 According to the Memphis Police Department, officers responded to a shooting around 10:15 a.m.
 ET and located the male juvenile victim.